KabbAmine/myVimFiles/README.md

 ## Notes

-This configuration is a little personal (Commands & mappings) but well documented, so you can use most of it by changing a few things, just take a look on the files before using them.
+This configuration is a little personal (Commands & mappings) but well documented, so you can use most of it by changing a few things.